Nearly everyone understands the benefits of blogging in today’s business world.

 No matter how well-written, or how informative the blog post, without relevant content it is wasted breath.

 Relevance should be your number one priority when writing a blog post.
 Know your audience and gauge what will not only be appropriate, but pertinent.
-Find important information that's missing, and share your unique perspective.
+Do some keyword research to find important information that's missing, and share your unique perspective.

 This is absolutely vital for building authority within your chosen niche.
 If your company specializes in the food industry, your readers will likely be uninterested in a blog post about the latest fashion in footwear.
 Likely, you’ll lose branding power as well.